 Keywords: Preregistered Replication; Evaluative Conditioning; Contingency Awareness; Recollective Memory; Attitude Formation

-Incidental Attitude Formation via the Surveillance Task: A Preregistered Replication of Olson and Fazio (2001)
+Incidental Attitude Formation via the Surveillance Task: A Registered Replication Report of Olson and Fazio (2001)

 Evaluative conditioning (EC) is a widely-studied and highly applicable procedure for establishing and changing attitudes (e.g., De Houwer et al., 2001).
 In a typical EC task, a neutral (conditioned) stimulus (CS) is repeatedly paired with a positive or negative (unconditioned) stimulus (US), and as a result, the former acquires a similar valence to the latter.